- Run TeamCity agent via console.

 bin\agent.bat start"command in the task scheduler and configuring the delay there.

-"Follow=true"parameter for console appender, used in Log4J configuration:
+"Follow=true"parameter for the console appender used in Log4j configuration:

 Code Block xml xml